Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Landmarks in Greece often evoke ancient times shrouded in mists, mysteries, and mythology.

-The most famous landmarks do indeed date from ancient Greece and connect Greek gods, heroic legends, and actual historical people.
+The most famous landmarks do indeed date from ancient Greece, connecting Greek gods, heroic legends, and actual historical people.

 However, Greece and its famous landmarks span the ages, from far-distant antiquity to medieval epochs to the present-day modern nation.